bhargavigundla/GBA_fishingGame/README.md

 You control the fishing hook with the four arrow keys to move around and catch as many fish as you can!

-Solid fish: safe to catch
+Solid fish: SAFE, and increments score
 Two-toned fish: DANGER

 Catching a Two-Toned Fish(TTF) will end the game!
 So try to avoid those, please.